 After a bunch of Korean mini-series romances that were too fluffy and vanilla (read boring), ‘Semantic Error’ turned out to be surprisingly entertaining and well-directed.

 Adapted from a popular web-novel of the same name, the story is a fun campus drama starring Park Seo Ham and Park Jae Chan in the lead roles.
 Jae Chan play ‘straight As’ student Chu Sang Woo, who is exceptionally serious and meticulous about his work.
-So when is put on a group assignment where everybody dumps all the work on him, he lets the professors know nobody pitched in, causing the rest of the group to fail.
-Popular student Jang Jae Young’s plans to study further gets disrupted due to losing a credit, so he decides to torment Chu Sang Woo.
+So when he is put on a group assignment where everybody dumps all their work on him, Sang Woo lets the professors know nobody pitched in, causing the rest of the group to fail.
+Popular student Jang Jae Young’s plans to study further gets disrupted due to the loss of a credit, so he decides to torment Chu Sang Woo.
 But as the two work on developing a game together, they interact more and more and they begin falling for each other.
 Pretty standard territory as far as the ‘enemies to lovers’ genre is concerned yet fun.

 Unlike the violent and disturbing school/college bullying many K-dramas have, Jae Young doesn’t resort to mean tactics to get back at Sang Woo.
 He devices rather harmless schemes to annoy the boy who ruined his academic calendar – like wearing the color (red) Sang Woo hates, or buying all his favorite coffee from a vending machine to deprive him from his daily caffeine kick.
 All his petty antics make for some good comic-relief.